Revised on October 4, 2021:

 We will have an online system set up for you to easily submit your receipts for processing.
 It is very important that you follow all of the instructions to ensure efficient processing.
 Please contact Barret Katuna at firstname.lastname@example.org if you must mail your receipts.
 The Executive Office prefers that you use this online system.

 We will also be implementing a system where you will be able to submit your airfare receipts and hotel reservation materials ahead of the meeting and we will have checks available for pickup at the 2022 Winter Meeting.
+Please stay tuned for more information on this that we will make available in early January 2022.

 Should you need to mail your receipts, they must be postmarked by March 1, 2022 or you will risk forfeiting your travel subsidy.